mrjones2014/legendary.nvim/README.md

   -- Initial commands to bind
   commands = {
     -- your command tables here
   },
+  -- Initial functions to bind
+  functions = {
+    -- your function tables here
+  },
   -- Initial augroups and autocmds to bind autocmds = {